scottburton11/burger-time/README.md

 Hunger is tracked at the Actor level, and all Tokens associated with the Actor share the same Hunger level.

+Time between meals is only tracked for active players –– removing a token from the active scene stops the hunger timer, and hunger isn't tracked for logged-out players.
+Players will never starve because they missed a session or two.
 ### Time Between Meals
 Burger Time tracks time since a player last ate, and reminds them every 24 hours of their current hunger status.